-I’ll leave you with a weird fact about myself – I don’t drink tea or coffee...I know, shocking stuff, how do I even survive the working day?!
+I’ll leave you with a weird fact about myself – I don’t drink tea or coffee...I know, shocking stuff!
+It's a mystery how I survive the working day.

 Barack Obama said he only ran for President because he couldn’t be Bruce Springsteen and that’s pretty much been my approach to life as well - I (eventually, reluctantly) realised I’d never be the Boss so I guess I’d better do something.
 So working for Rhizome is currently what’s keeping me in rent and electricity and alcohol - the holy trinity.

 In truth, I’d long compromised my 'rock n' roll star' ambitions by exploring journalism, a step that most recently took me all around the world working for golf’s European Tour (which curiously counts the likes of Kazakhstan, Oman and Kenya as part of its domain).
 When you look at me, I exude ‘jet set glamour' so it was a natural fit.